Connecticut Court Records

 How to Find Connecticut Criminal Court Records Online?

 The state of Connecticut’s judicial branch provides interested parties with online access to some criminal court records through its Case Look-Up portal.
-Through this database, interested parties can search for, and view criminal records via a number of categories such as daily dockets, convictions, and pending cases.
+Through this database, interested parties can search for, and view select criminal records via a number of categories such as daily dockets, convictions, and pending cases.
 It should be noted that this portal does not provide any information on youthful offenders and juvenile cases.
 Also, infractions and violation convictions are not displayed.

-Additionally, publicly available records may be accessible from some third-party websites.* These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records may be accessible from some third-party websites.* Functioning autonomously from any state government entity, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

 *Third-party sites are not government-sponsored websites, and record availability may differ from official channels.